Bucolic Complexes: Introduction

+\begin{corollary} Let $F$ be a group acting geometrically by automorphisms on a locally-finite bucolic complex $\bX$.
+Then $F$ contains only finitely many conjugacy classes of finite subgroups. \end{corollary}

+We prove Theorems~\ref{contractible} and \ref{fixed_prism} only for locally-finite bucolic complexes.
+We do not know whether these theorems hold for non-locally-finite bucolic complexes and we leave this as an open question.

 {\bf Article's structure.} In the following Section \ref{prel} we introduce all the notions used later on.
-In Section~\ref{main} we state the main results of the article mentioned above (Theorems 1--4).
+In Section \ref{s:related_work}, we review the related work on which our paper is based or which is generalized in our paper.
 In Section~\ref{STh12}, we provide the characterization of bucolic graphs (Theorem~\ref{theorem1}).
 A proof of the main characterization of bucolic complexes (Theorem~\ref{theorem0}) is presented in Section~\ref{proof_triangle-square-complex_bridged}.
-In Section~\ref{pf56} we prove the contractibility and the fixed point result for bucolic complexes (Theorems~\ref{contractible} and~\ref{fixed_prism}).
+In Section~\ref{pf56}, we prove the contractibility and the fixed point result for locally-finite bucolic complexes (Theorems~\ref{contractible} and~\ref{fixed_prism}).
+In Section~\ref{moorability}, we complete the proof of Theorem \ref{theorem1} in the non-locally-finite case.

-{\bf Acknowledgements.} This research was supported by the French-Slovenian Egide PROTEUS project ``Distances, structure and products of graphs".
+{\bf Acknowledgments.} We wish to thank the anonymous referee for a careful reading of the first version of the manuscript, his useful critical suggestions about the presentation, and for inciting us to consider the non-locally-finite case.
+This research was supported by the French-Slovenian Egide PROTEUS project ``Distances, structure and products of graphs".
 B.B. is also with the Institute of Mathematics, Physics and Mechanics, Ljubljana, and was also supported by the Ministry of Science and Technology of Slovenia under the grants J1-2043 and P1-0297.
-V.C. was also supported by the ANR Projets Blanc THEOMATRO and GGAA.
-D. O. was partially supported by MNiSW grant N201 012 32/0718.
-The authors would like to acknowledge the participants of the ANR project GRATOS for organizing the workshop ``Journ\'ees Graphes et Structures Topologiques" in a bucolic place in the C\'evennes and for inviting three of us to participate.
+V.C. was also supported by the ANR Projets THEOMATRO (grant ANR-10- BLAN 0207) and GGAA (grant ANR-10-BLAN 0116).
+D.O. was partially supported by MNiSW grant N N201 541738.
+The authors would like to acknowledge the participants of the ANR project GRATOS for organizing the workshop ``Journ\'ees Graphes et Structures Topologiques" in a {\sf bucolic} place in the C\'evennes and for inviting three of us to participate.